 Patagonia’s Down With It is an extremely warm parka that can handle the depths of winter in the some of the coldest climates.
-First, you get 700-fill-power down, which provides excellent loft and warmth for the weight (among our top picks, only the $649 Arc’teryx Patera Parka uses higher-quality 750-fill-power down).
-Second, the Down With It Parka is stuffed with 8.1 ounces of down, also known as the fill weight (note: the newest version has 8.3 oz. of 600-fill-power down).
+First, you get 600-fill-power down, which provides excellent loft and warmth, especially when compared to synthetic insulation.
+Second, the Down With It Parka is stuffed with 8.1 ounces of down, also known as the fill weight (note: the newest version has 8.5 oz. of 600-fill-power down).
 Few manufacturers in the winter parka category provide fill weight, which makes apples-to-apples comparisons difficult.
 But in practice, we can say that the Patagonia is slightly warmer than Marmot’s popular Montreal and notably warmer than The North Face’s Metropolis Parka.
 If you run cold or plan on spending time in frigid winter climates, the Down With It should be up to the task.